Lecture section B: 8:00 am, Tuesday and Thursday. Location: Olin Hall Room 102.

 Only materials assigned and/or provided for this course for this semester may be used unless otherwise indicated by the instructor.
 Use of materials from past years of Mertzenich's Chem 152 class is prohibited.
 The Honor Code must be observed.

 Videos and audio clips are for the use of Luther College Chem 152 students only; they are not to be distributed to any other persons, and they are not to be saved or kept by Chem 152 students.
 Videos and audios are not to be copied, stored, transmitted, and/or posted on any website or in any way.
+No one may record audio or video of classes without the permission of the instructor.
 The Luther College Honor Code must be observed.
 All materials: copyright Claude Mertzenich.

 No written, oral, and/or electronic materials provided in this lecture section of Chem.
 152 may be shared with anyone not affiliated with this lecture section.
 All materials are restricted to the use of students and authorized guests of Chem.
 152.

 The instructor will communicate with the class as a whole outside of lecture or lab time primarily via email sent to your Luther email address.
 Sometimes documents and other information might be posted on Katie.
-Scores will be posted on Katie.
+Scores will be posted on Katie asap.

-In general, the lecture period is the time when new material is discussed, although questions about homework assignments or questions/comments concerning an upcoming exam are sometimes entertained after the new lecture material has been encountered on any given day.
+In general, the lecture period is the time when new material is discussed, although questions about quiz preparation problems or questions/comments concerning an upcoming exam are sometimes entertained after the new lecture material has been encountered on any given day.
 Questions about grading and points on quizzes and exams should be discussed with the instructor privately in the instructor's office or via telephone or email.
-Attendance may occasionally be taken and count toward the homework component of the course.
+Attendance may occasionally be taken and count toward the quiz/attendance/other component of the course.

 If class needs to be cancelled, the instructor will contact the students by email.
 Otherwise, class is anticipated to meet during the regularly scheduled times.